finos/rune-dsl/documentation/rosetta-modelling-component.md

 - `<`, `<=`, `>=`, `>`
   - if both sides are lists then every element in the first list must be `>` the element in the corresponding position in the second list
   - if one side is single and `all` is specified then every element in the list must be `>` that single value
-  - if one side is single and `any` is specified then at least one element in the list must be `>` that single value (unimplemented)
+  - if one side is single and `any` is specified then at least one element in the list must be `>` that single value (not implemented yet)

 ### Other List Operator